microsoft/TelemetryLogsGeneratorAndBenchmark/GigaOm/README.md

 # LogBenchmark

-LogBenchmark is a benchmark for testing a log file workload against Microsoft ADX, Snowflake, and BigQuery.
+LogBenchmark is a benchmark for testing a log file workload against Microsoft Azure Data Explorer (ADX), Snowflake, and BigQuery.
 The Driver has also been ported for ElasticSearch and AWS Athena.

 No warranty is expressed or implied.
 Use at your own discretion.